Skip to content

 Appendix → Implementation details, hyperparameters

 Reading strategy: Read the abstract, look at all figures and tables, then read Section 3 (Method).
 Skip Related Work on your first pass.
-The figures usually contain the architecture diagram — that's your roadmap.
+The figures usually contain the architecture diagram.
+That's your roadmap.

 Anatomy of a PyTorch Repository